 If you don’t think nature has much value to your psychological and spiritual goals, I can assure you that anyone who spends a lot of time in nature will clearly indicate its value.

 If it’s removed from their life, they will immediately start to feel weighed down by the many small stones that we often never even notice we grab by living in our busy modern world.

 People have never been more stressed.
-Meanwhile, if you pay attention to the mountain climbers, the naturalists, the hikers and the campers in your life they will often share a uniquely healthy spirit.
+Meanwhile, if we pay attention to the mountain climbers, the naturalists, the hikers and the campers in our lives, they will often share a uniquely healthy spirit.

 That isn’t them being more successful than anyone as a person; that’s them being more connected to the world as an aspect of their own nature.
 We can do that too.

 Forget concepts and roles and responsibilities.
 Join us.
 Join the universe.
 Find your own bit of nature.
 And make sure you toss a few stones out every single day, along the way.
 All they do is weigh us down anyway, and we’ve got too much to do in this amazing world.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.